Frequently Asked Questions

 We also work together with WACL on the WACL Future Leaders Award, which gives up to £3000 to the most talented and inspiring future female leaders working in our industry.
 This money goes toward a training course of the recipient’s choice.

 It’s easy to register your attendance for a NABS event.
 Click here to browse our calendar.
-You’ll need to register for an account on our website first, which only takes a minute, and then you can sign up for as many events as you wish.

 There are many ways to help us on our mission to improve and champion the wellbeing of everybody in advertising and media.
 You can become an Ambassador, helping to spread the word of NABS in your organisation; you can help to raise funds, either at one of our events or by holding your own event; or, if you’ve successfully used our services, you can become a case study to help show others how NABS transforms lives.
 Email email@example.com to find out more about how you can get involved.